 - 17.1 Site investigation by geophysical and geotechnical survey is, undoubtedly, as important for dealing with the implications for the historic environment of wave and tidal energy as it is for other marine sectors.
 Geophysical and geotechnical survey is likely to remain the main source of site-specific data.
-Other forms of site investigation - such as drop-camera, ROV or diver-based investigations can also provide valuable archaeological evidence. - 17.2 Archaeological objectives can often be integrated into surveys that have other objectives, such as surveys whose initial focus is engineering, ordnance or habitats.
+Other forms of site investigation - such as dropcamera, ROV or diver-based investigations - can also provide valuable archaeological evidence. - 17.2 Archaeological objectives can often be integrated into surveys that have other objectives, such as surveys whose initial focus is engineering, ordnance or habitats.
 The integration of archaeological objectives into other proposed surveys is both an effective and proportionate approach to historic environment data collection. - 17.3 A separate survey for primarily archaeological purposes may be required if opportunities for integration are missed.
 A separate archaeological survey may be a cost-effective option if the area of concern has already been narrowed down, rather than carrying out an entire extensive survey in accordance with archaeological specifications.
-The need to understand the character of an asset may also give rise to a need for further high-resolution survey. - 17.4 Archaeological aspects of survey are likely to have implications for programming and costs.
-These need to be planned for, acknowledging that ineffective integration and unplanned arrangements are likely to be costly and disruptive. - 17.5 Specific information on preferred survey specifications can be obtained from sections 5 and 6 of the Model Clauses for Archaeological Written Schemes of Investigation. - Detailed guidance on geotechnical investigations is provided in Offshore Geotechnical Investigations and Historic Environment Analysis.
+The need to understand the character of an asset may also give rise to a need for further highresolution survey. - 17.4 Archaeological aspects of survey are likely to have implications for programming and costs.
+These need to be planned for, acknowledging that ineffective integration and unplanned arrangements are likely to be costly and disruptive. - 17.5 Specific information on preferred survey specifications can be obtained from sections 5 and 6 of the Model Clauses for Archaeological Written Schemes of Investigation.

+Detailed guidance on geotechnical investigations is provided in Offshore Geotechnical Investigations and Historic Environment Analysis.

-- Model Clauses for Archaeological Written Schemes of Investigation: Offshore Renewables Projects (Wessex Archaeology 2010a) - Offshore Geotechnical Investigations and Historic Environment Analysis: Guidance for the Renewable Energy Sector (Gribble and Leather, 2011) - Standard and Guidance for Archaeological Geophysical Survey (IfA October 2011) - 17.6 Archaeological considerations should be taken into account in the earliest phases of planning for site survey and interpretation, based on specialist advice where necessary.
+Model Clauses for Archaeological Written Schemes of Investigation: Offshore Renewables Projects (Wessex Archaeology 2010a) Offshore Geotechnical Investigations and Historic Environment Analysis: Guidance for the Renewable Energy Sector (Gribble and Leather, 2011)

+Standard and Guidance for Archaeological Geophysical Survey (IfA October 2011)

+- 17.6 Archaeological considerations should be taken into account in the earliest phases of planning for site survey and interpretation, based on specialist advice where necessary.
 Involving archaeologists in decision-making will be the most effective way of optimising the approach to site investigations. - 17.7 In pre-application discussions, Curators should encourage Developers to consider opportunities for incorporating archaeological objectives within site investigations.
 Curators should also indicate what forms and level of archaeological information from site investigations they expect to accompany applications. - 17.8 Developers should seek the views of Curators and arrange for site investigation teams to obtain early archaeological advice.
 It can sometimes be difficult in the early stages of a scheme to ensure that there is direct communication between engineers, surveyors, managers and archaeologists - especially as different consultants and contractors may be involved.
-Poor communications at this stage will result in important opportunities for optimised site investigations being missed. - Careful attention should be given to the different options 17.9 for integrating archaeological objectives in the course of both data acquisition and processing/interpretation.
+Poor communications at this stage will result in important opportunities for optimised site investigations being missed. - 17.9 Careful attention should be given to the different options for integrating archaeological objectives in the course of both data acquisition and processing/interpretation. - 17.10 During data acquisition, there may be advantages to having suitable archaeologists present during geophysical, geotechnical or other site investigations.
+The availability of expertise to provide on-the-spot interpretation or advice, to respond to changing circumstances, and to optimise initial recording, are all good reasons for including archaeologists within survey teams.
+Decisions about whether to include archaeologists in the site investigation team should take into account: the anticipated character of heritage assets that may be encountered; the likely need for specialist interpretation or recording on site; and whether the team will need to vary investigations in the field based on judgements about initial results.